lfurtkevicova/gislab-my-notes/docs/index.rst

    <h1><center>Welcome to GIS.lab documentation!</center></h1>
    <p>
-   <center>Your voyage to land of GIS.lab starts here.
-Go beyond the basics and
+   <center><font color="gray">Your voyage to land of GIS.lab starts here.
-   unleash the full power of GIS.lab with useful, step-by-step examples how to install it, use it and take your first step. </center>
+   Go beyond the basics and unleash the full power of GIS.lab with useful, step-by-step examples how to install it, use it and take your first step. </font></center>
    <p>

 .. figure:: img/gislab_screen.png